EPISKIN, EpiDerm, and Rat Skin Transcutaneous Electrical Resistance Assay

 ICCVAM Evaluation of EPISKIN™, EpiDerm™ (EPI-200), and the Rat Skin Transcutaneous Electrical Resistance (TER) Assay: In Vitro Test Methods for Assessing the Dermal Corrosivity Potential of Chemicals

-(NIH Publication 02-4502, June 2002)
+(NIH Publication No. 02-4502, June 2002)

 View PDF of complete report

-ECVAM concluded that these methods were able to distinguish between corrosive and noncorrosive chemicals for all of the chemical classes considered.
+ECVAM concluded that these methods were able to distinguish between corrosive and noncorrosive substances for all of the classes considered.
 In 2000, subsequent to the ECVAM recommendation, the European Union accepted these methods for corrosivity testing.
 ICCVAM based its recommendations on these methods on the ECVAM studies and other available data.

-EPISKIN™, EpiDerm™, and Rat Skin Transcutaneous Electrical Resistance (TER): In Vitro Test Methods for Assessing the Dermal Corrosivity Potential of Chemicals (August 2001)
+- ICCVAM Background Review Document: EPISKIN™, EpiDerm™, and Rat Skin Transcutaneous Electrical Resistance (TER): In Vitro Test Methods for Assessing the Dermal Corrosivity Potential of Chemicals (August 2001)

 - INVITTOX Protocol for the EPISKIN™ Test (updated October 2002)